 RiverCOG is considered a single-program governmental organization for financial reporting purposes.
 Governmental Accounting Standards Board ("GASB") Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments require the presentation of government-wide financial statements and fund financial statements.
-The government-wide financial statements consist of the statement of net assets and the statement of activities while the governmental fund financial statements consist of the governmental funds balance sheet and the governmental funds statement of revenues, expenditures and changes in fund balances.
+The government-wide financial statements consist of the statement of net assets and the statement of activities while the governmental fund financial statement of revenues, expenditures and changes in fund balances.
 RiverCOG has no business-type activities.
-Rather than presenting government-wide financial statements along with separate governmental fund financial statements, RiverCOG has chosen to combine the two types of financial statements as permitted by GASB

-Statement No. 34.
-Accordingly, the accompanying financial statements of RiverCOG consist of the governmental funds balance sheet/statement of net position and the governmental funds statement of revenues, expenditures and changes in fund balances/statement of activities.
+Rather than presenting government-wide financial statements along with separate governmental fund financial statements, RiverCOG has chosen to combine the two types of financial statements as permitted by GASB Statement No. 34.
+Accordingly, the accompanying financial statements of RiverCOG consist of the governmental funds balance sheet/statement of net position and the governmental funds statement of revenues, expenditures and changes in fund balance sheet/statement of net position and the governmental funds statement of revenues, expenditures and changes in fund balance sheet/statement of net position and the governmental funds statement of revenues, expenditures and changes in fund balance sheet/statement of net position and the governmental funds statement of revenues, expenditures and changes in fund balances in fund balances/statement of activities.